 The Real Estate Tax rate is set each year by City Council.
 The current tax rate is $1.20 per $100 of assessed value.
 If you have any questions, feel free to email the Treasurer's Office.

 Any part of the pizza box that is not greasy/cheesy/saucy is recyclable.

 The recycling number found on plastics in the recycling triangle is called a resin identification code (RIC).
 Its purpose is to identify the type of plastic an item is made from, not its recyclability.
 Unfortunately, many consumers believe any item with this recycling number means it is recyclable, so they put Styrofoam and plastic bags (which have these numbers) in their curbside recycling container.
 Neither of these items is accepted in the Newport News curbside recycling program because of logistical or processing challenges.
 Also, these codes are often very difficult to see or read on the plastic containers.
 For these reasons, the recycling industry is getting away from using these numbers to identify recyclable plastics and instead are referring to the shape of the plastic container: bottles, jugs and tubs.
-For those residents who still want to use the RIC, Newport News accepts plastics #1, #2 and #5 in the curbside recycling program.
+For those residents who still want to use the RIC, Newport News accepts plastics #1 and #2 in the recycling program.

 Once the problem is defined,the city (working with the neighborhood task force) will develop a plan of action.
 When possible, all measures are monitored for a period of not less than 60 days so that the impacts to the community can be ascertained.
 After this trial period the second petition,the Petition for Master Plan Support will need to signed by the residents representing at least 75% of the impacted area of concern.
 With this support, and approval from the city Manager, the project will move to the final phase of implementation.